Stars1233/RoboBrain2.0/README.md

         </a>&nbsp&nbsp🔥 <a href="https://zhoues.github.io/RoboTracer/">RoboTracer</a>: Research on Native 3D Spatial Reasoning Capability for <strong>RoboBrain 2.5</strong>.
 </p>
 <p align="center">
-        </a>&nbsp&nbsp🎯 <a href="https://flagopen.github.io/RoboOS/">RoboOS</a>: An Efficient Open-Source Multi-Robot Coordination System for RoboBrain.
+        </a>&nbsp&nbsp🎯 <a href="https://flagopen.github.io/RoboOS/">RoboOS</a>: An Efficient Open-Source Multi-Robot Coordination System for RoboBrain 2.0.
 </p>
 <p align="center">
-</a>&nbsp&nbsp⭐️ <a href="https://github.com/tanhuajie/Reason-RFT">Reason-RFT</a>: Core Post-Training Strategy for Embodied Visual Reasoning in RoboBrain2.0.
+</a>&nbsp&nbsp⭐️ <a href="https://github.com/tanhuajie/Reason-RFT">Reason-RFT</a>: Core Post-Training Strategy for Embodied Visual Reasoning in RoboBrain 2.0.
 </p>
 <p align="center">
 </a>&nbsp&nbsp🌍 <a href="https://github.com/FlagOpen/RoboBrain">RoboBrain 1.0</a>: A Unified Brain Model for Robotic Manipulation from Abstract to Concrete.